 Another user said:

-I also installed the Windows 10 Creators Update today and noticed that Defender was not activated upon installing Malwarebytes.
+I also installed the Windows 10 Update today and noticed that Defender was not activated upon installing Malwarebytes.
 Prior to installing the Creators Update, I always enjoyed thinking that both Defender and Malwarebytes were working alongside each other.

 Some other user on this forum suggested limiting the access to Malwarebytes features to all users on the system.
 This way, Malwarebytes won’t be able to disable Windows Defender Antivirus.
 However, this is against what Malwarebytes suggests.
 Ideally, it should be able to access all programs on the system, so as to detect the potentially hazardous program.